reactjs/React.NET/site/jekyll/features/typescript.md

 }
 ```

-Any libaries declared in `tsconfig` must have the types installed in your project first. `react` is handled by the `@types/react` library in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/react) repo, so install the types package with `npm i --save-dev @types/react`.
-Sometimes libraries will ship with typescript support; if so, install the package to expose the types.
+Libraries imported in `types/index.d.ts` must be listed in `package.json` before typescript will load their type definitions.
+Types for `react` are defined by the `@types/react` library in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/react) repo, so install the types package with `npm i --save-dev @types/react`.
+Sometimes libraries will ship with typescript support; if so, install the package directly via `npm i --save-dev <library name>` to make the types resolve.
 If a library you're using does not ship with types, chances are there will be community-provided types in DefinitelyTyped.

+To check that everything works at this point, run `node_modules/.bin/tsc` from your project's working directory.
+You'll see empty output from `tsc` if the type checking succeeds.

-Finally, add a compile-time step to your project file to get type checking with every build (works in both ASP.NET and .NET Core):
+Finally, add a compile-time step to your project file to get type checking with every Visual Studio build (works in both ASP.NET and .NET Core):

 ```xml
 <Target Name="Typecheck" AfterTargets="AfterBuild">